jchook/gan-llm/sources/hn/README.md

 Data Timeframe
 --------------

 We are only interested in pre-2022 data (around ID 30000000).
 GPT etc became widely used and available after that time.
 See [Wordfreq SUNSET.md](https://github.com/rspeer/wordfreq/blob/master/SUNSET.md) for an expert opinion on this topic.

+So which range of posts should we scrape?

 We could use a post in August 2012 as the start ID (4380000).
 That's when I signed-up for Hacker News and started reading it on a daily basis, and I imagine it started to get a lot more popular around that time.

-Between these "goal posts", we have 25,620,000 items to fetch.
+However, this large time range (2012-2022) yields 25,620,000 "items" to fetch.

-Roughly 5% of the items will be usable, so that would yield over 1 million usable examples.
+If we estimate roughly 5% of the items will be usable, that would yield over 1 million usable examples.
 That's far more than we need.
-Also, the HN comments of 2012 have a certain "exclusive hacker" vibe that I think softens over the years.
+Also, the HN comments of 2012 have a certain "exclusive hacker" vibe that I think softens over the years, making later comments more broad in topic and flavor.

-If we target roughly 50k usable posts, that means we need a window of 1 million items, or 1/25th of the window we have selected.
-Since 2020-2022 are innundated with arguments about COVID, I would prefer to steer clear of that timeframe.
+Targeting roughly 50k usable posts, we will need a window of 1 million items.
+Since 2020-2022 are innundated with arguments about COVID, I would prefer to steer clear of that timeframe entirely.

-Item 20000000 to 22000000, that gives us May 2019 to January 2020, and doubles the total items we estimate will be needed.
+Item ID 20000000 to 22000000 gives us May 2019 to January 2020, and doubles the total items we estimate will be needed.
 That timeframe seems good for this task.